CNC3: Programming

 When the station was launched there was an implied public perception that it would feature a 24-hour news schedule.
 Instead, the station carries its major newscasts at the same time as competing broadcast stations, and it carries no news content during the afternoon or overnight periods, and there is only one thirty-minute news broadcast on weekends.
 Hourly News Updates from 6 am to 7pm are available on Mondays to Fridays on CNC3 and the TBC Radio Network.

 As the station went free-to-air in November 2008, the schedule was expanded to add primetime shows such as Nip/Tuck, Top Gear, Everybody Hates Chris, Family Guy, Fringe, Modern Family, Cougar Town, The Unit, George Lopez, America's Got Talent, Accidentally on Purpose and Glee.

 In April 2013, Crime Watch hosted by Ian Alleyne, which was formerly broadcast on CCN TV6 and WIN TV, began on CNC3 with a first week of live broadcasts over the country.
+Also in 2013, CNC3 took over Bad Granny, a reality show about cars.

 The station entered into a strategic alliance with Gayelle TV on 1 April 2009 to simulcast its newscast on Gayelle due to Gayelle's closure of its News department.
 That arrangement concluded in 2010 and later resumed in 2011.

 CNC3 broadcast the 2018 FIFA World Cup in HD on Digital Cable platforms and on their website.
 They were unable to broadcast in HD over the air as they still utilise NTSC to broadcast, which only supports up to 480i.

-CNC3 is part of Guardian Media Holdings, a Member of the ANSA McAl Group of Companies.
+CNC3 is part of Guardian Media Limited, a Member of the ANSA McAl Group of Companies.